Compile and Flash Micropython Firmware on STM32F7

 /Applications/ARM/bin

-. - Add ARM GCC compiler to path in the
+. - Add ARM GCC compiler to the path in the

 .bash_profile